neoforged/.github/primers/1.21.2/index.md

         - `$LoadedJson` -> `$LoadedBlockModelDefinition`
         - `$LoadedModel` is now public
         - `$LoadedModels` - A record which maps a model location to a loaded model.
+    - `BuiltInModel` no longer takes in the `ItemOverrides`
+    - `DelegateBakedModel` - A utility implementation that delegates all logic to the supplied `BakedModel`
     - `Material#buffer` takes in another `boolean` that handles whether to apply the glint
     - `MissingBlockModel` - The missing model for a block.
+    - `ModelBaker#getModel` is removed, implementation in `ModelBakery$ModelBakerImpl` is private
     - `ModelBakery` only takes in the top models, all unbacked models, and the missing model
         - `BUILTIN_SLASH` -> `SpecialModels#builtinModelId`
         - `BUILTIN_SLASH_GENERATED` -> `SpecialModels#BUILTIN_GENERATED`